Negotiating Better Sex

-Fantasy versus Reality of Negotiating Better Sex
+Fantasy vs. Reality of Negotiating Better Sex

 Don’t Hold Back

 If we don’t inform our partners of what we want, we don’t leave much room for negotiating better sex.
-A good number of couples will keep some sexual secrets under lock and key, while others tragically hide them their entire lives.
+A good number of couples will keep some sexual secrets under lock and key, while others tragically hide them forever.
 It is entirely possible in making your needs and desires known by prioritizing what you can and cannot live without.
 Make things as clean as possible by offering how it will make you feel in the long run.

 Set Clear Limits

 We all have hungry times and dry spells.
 While we can work with our partner in making sexy time both manageable and enjoyable, it is not healthy for anyone to have sex when they don’t want to.
-Having sex solely for the purpose of making someone happy will eventually lead to disaster.
+Having sex solely for the purpose of making someone happy eventually leads to disaster.
 You can start by taking matters into your own hands during dry spells.
 Neither you or your partner have the right to demand sex solely because you want it in the here and now.

 Use Your Head

 It’s easy to be distracted by “ultimate secret in sex tips,” or salacious Cosmopolitan headlines which are created to sell more magazine copies than offer practical and sound advice.
 The best sex tip anyone can give is understanding you first, and then your partner.
 By accepting both as they are, and by talking with your partner, negotiating better sex can become a normal part of your daily routine.
-If we are evaluating and discussing our sexual selves daily with sincerity, not only will we find greater sexual satisfaction, we will develop skills for communication, negotiation, and self-realization that positively affects every part of your life.7
+If we are evaluating and discussing our sexual selves daily with sincerity, not only will we find greater sexual satisfaction, we will develop skills for communication, negotiation, and self-realization that positively affects every part of your life.